 Matt Fay is a PhD student in the history department at Temple University.
 He has a Bachelor’s degree in Political Science from St. Xavier University and a Master’s in International Relations and Conflict Resolution with a minor in Transnational Security Studies from American Military University.
 He has participated in the Elliot School for International Affairs US Foreign Policy Summer Program at the George Washington University and, following an internship in defense and foreign policy studies at the Cato Institute, studied nuclear proliferation at the Hertog Global Strategy Initiative at Columbia University.
 His research interests include foreign and defense policy, international relations theory, diplomatic history, military history, international security, nuclear strategy, and missile defense.

 Eric Ford Rojas: efrojas[at]gmail.com

-Eric Ford Rojas is a technology consultant in Washington, DC.
+Eric Ford Rojas is a digital marketing strategist in Washington, DC.
 He is fascinated by the influence of the Internet on political culture.
 His Master’s thesis, Landmarks in Havana, discussed the use of blogs by political dissidents in Cuba.
 An advocate of online transparency and Internet freedom, he is passionate about using the power of communication technologies to fulfill democratic ideals.
 He has Bachelor’s degrees from Santa Clara University in Political Science and Philosophy, and a Master’s degree in International Relations and International Communication from Boston University.
 Eric is the administrator of Hegemonic Obsessions.